-Got this in from Sam, and it’s a cracker too: looks great and saves money:
+Got this in from Sam, and it’s a cracker too: looks great and saves a load of money on rolling stock:

 Thanks for the constant flow of info – really gets me inspired when I can’t really be bothered!